 As an example, one current client wants to go back to doing something she last did 8 years ago.
 Since then she’s had several contract and freelance jobs and run her own business.
 To ensure that employers see her highly relevant past experience, I structured the resume so that all those freelance and contract jobs were rolled into her consulting business.
 I then kept that section relatively brief and only highlighted the assignments that were closely related to her target positions.

-By doing this, I was able to get 8 year-old experience up on to page 1.
+By doing this, I was able to get an 8-year-old experience up to page 1.
 I also created a strong profile with headlines that described that older experience in a way that would appeal to target employers because it addressed their main concerns.

 This new resume has given my client a real shot at her dream job for one reason and one reason only – we thought about the needs of target employers before we started to write one word of the resume.

 If you’re staying in the same industry, you will already know this.
 Think about the most successful people in your field or in your company … what do they do?

 Think about your industry… what challenges is it facing?

 If you know the company advertising a vacancy, research them to find out all you can about their goals and culture, and market position.

 But if you’re aiming to move into a new field, you’ll need to do more research.

 Read all you can on forums and blogs and company websites and industry association websites.
 Tap into your network and talk to anyone with knowledge of the industry.
 Reach out to social media connections to see if they will share their knowledge.
 Scour the web for job postings and note any common themes.

 Once you know the answer to the question ‘what do my target employers want?’ you are ready to start thinking about your resume strategy.
 It’s that strategy that will get you interviews.
 It’s that strategy that will guide you as you make decisions about content and layout and font choice and all that good stuff.
 And developing that strategy will be the subject of my next post in this series.